Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Introduction

 \section{Introduction}

 Consider a video captured at a dark, crowded concert where someone wearing a camera moves through the venue searching for friends near the stage.
 The visual feed is severely degraded by dim lighting, motion blur, and constantly shifting crowds, making it difficult to track camera movement through vision alone.
 Yet the surrounding audio tells a clear spatial story: music grows louder as the person approaches the stage and the music shifts as they turn their head; conversations fade in and out with proximity; and ambient crowd noise provides persistent directional cues.
+We refer to such footage---video and audio captured under unconstrained, everyday conditions, without staging or simulation, and subject to natural visual and acoustic variation---as \emph{in-the-wild}.

 Could a \emph{camera pose estimation model} use such incidental sounds in real-world video to refine its spatial story too?
 This goal is appealing for multiple reasons.
 First, incidental \emph{passive} scene sounds are compelling because---unlike actively emitted chirps for echolocation~\cite{yang2022camera,batvision,gao2020visualechoes}---they are non-intrusive, varied, and freely available with video.
 Second, everyday sounds are invariant to some of the key obstacles for traditional vision-only camera pose estimation, like poor lighting, motion blur, textureless regions, and occlusions.
 Audio's geometric cues remain reliable even when vision fails.